Alexandre-T/cerbere/README.md

-cerbere
+Cerbere
 =======

-PhpCas authentification to use with Zend Framework 2 and CsnUser
+PhpCas authentification to use with Zend Framework 2 and CsnUser and CsnAuthorization